alphagov/paas-tech-docs/source/documentation/deploying_services/redis.md

 #### High availability

 You can use a high availability service plan (`HA`).
-When you use a high availability service plan, Amazon ElastiCache Redis provides a hot standby service for failover in the event that the original service instance fails.
+When you use a high availability service plan, Amazon ElastiCache Redis provides a hot standby service for [failover](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/AutoFailover.html) [external link] in the event that the original service instance fails.

 If you have a non-HA service plan, you will lose data during a service instance failure.
 Before deciding which service plan to use, you should assess your data and what type of plan you need.

-Refer to the [Amazon ElastiCache documentation on failover](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/AutoFailover.html) [external link] for more information on failover.

-Refer to the [Redis documentation](https://redis.io/topics/cluster-tutorial) [external link] for more information on Redis overall.

 ### Redis maintenance & backups